gregnrobinson/snowflake-quickstart/README.md

    )
    ```

-4. Snowflake has a streamlined way for you to grant their GCP stack to your GCS bucket.
-The commands below will create a storage integration for GCS and it will generate a service account that we will add to our IAM.
+4. Snowflake has a streamlined way for you to grant their data platform to our GCS bucket.
+The commands below will create a storage integration for GCS and will generate a service account that we will add to IAM.
     ```
    CREATE STORAGE INTEGRATION gcp_storage
       TYPE = EXTERNAL_STAGE